 **EXTREMELY IMPORTANT** after heating your strike water, make sure your heading element is turned off or un plugged before you mash in, otherwise it could turn on and burn your bag.
 You will plug it back in later.

 **IMPORTANT** after you press "start brewing", the first thing that happens is sensor 1 has its heating and cooling difference set to + or - 30 degrees, this ensures the heating element won't come on during the mash, unless you lose a ton of heat.
 At this point you need to look at sensor 1 CURRENT temperature and manually set the setting temperature to the same value.
-If done correctly both relays will be off (the red and green lights on the front of the sensor will be off), sensor 1 will not be trying to heat or cool unless there is a 30° swing.
+If done correctly both relays will be off (the red and green lights on the front of the sensor indicating heating or cooling will be off), sensor 1 will not be trying to heat or cool unless there is a 30° swing.

 If your NOT using the hoist part of the Auto Brewer you can skip the "start brewing" tap to run.
 This is basically your mash timer, it tells the Arduino to wait a specified amount of time and then pull out the mash bag and start heating up for the boil.
-If your doing the whole mash manually, including pulling the bag out, you can simply set sensor 1 to 212°F when your finished and your auto Brewer will take it from there.
+If your doing the whole mash manually, including pulling the bag out, you can simply set sensor 1 to 212°F when your finished mashing out and your auto Brewer will take it from there.

 Name: start brewing